JCarter19999/PEMSF_Project/README.md

 **Disclaimers**
 The given test dataset from PEMS-SF was found to largely comprise of the same data in the training dataset.
-As a result, the orignal training dataset was split for ultilization for training, test crossvalidation, testing, and the demo.
+As a result, the original training dataset was split for ultilization for training, test crossvalidation, testing, and the demo.

 An attempt was made to generate our own test dataset from Caltrans PeMS.
 However, the author for the PEMS-SF did not provide instructions of how the datasets were preprocessed.
 Dimention reduction with incremental PCA after cleaning and normalization the data was tried but did not generate a test dataset that function desirabilty with the training data.